 About the Program

-The curriculum consists of courses offered by the ASU College of Engineering and the College of Business MBA program.
-Courses are offered on-line or weekday evenings after 5:30 pm.
+The curriculum consists of courses offered by the ASU College of Engineering and Computer Science.
+Courses are offered on-line or in-class.
 Due to the flexible scheduling of our courses, the program accommodates working professionals seeking career advancement and/or career changes as well as recent graduates desiring to move into positions with management responsibility.